da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_ci.md

     127.0.0.1 ......... cihost

 /ci/fedora should be owned by irods:tomcat with all write permissions for tomcat granted.
-Test can be done with ./fedora-ingest-demos.sh localhost 8080 fedoraAdmin clBDmno7 http
+Test can be done with ./fedora-ingest-demos.sh localhost 8080 fedoraAdmin [password] http

 ## Prepare the database